DanielEugenioNeves/COMPER-RELEASE-RESULTS/README.md

 The objective of this public respository is to release our research results under the terms of the GNU General Public License.

-Questions and contributions will can send to daniel.eugenio@sga.pucminas.br.
+Questions and contributions will can send to daniel.eugenio@sga.pucminas.br or danieleugenio.neves@gmail.com.